mdnezam-uddin/Penguin_Adventure/README.md

 ## License

-This project is based on SuperTux and follows GPL licensing.
-See LICENSE.txt for full licensing information.
+This project is licensed under GPL v2.
+For full licensing information, please refer to the GPL v2 license terms.

 ## Credits

-- Original SuperTux team for the game engine
+- Course instructors and peers for guidance and support
-- Course instructors and peers for guidance
+- Open source community for various libraries and tools
-- See data/AUTHORS and data/ACKNOWLEDGEMENTS.txt for full credits
+- See data/AUTHORS and data/ACKNOWLEDGEMENTS.txt for additional credits

 ## Repository